-Other Factors Affecting WordPress Site Security
+Other Factors Affecting Website Security

-There Is No Reason To Avoid Using WordPress
+There’s No Reason To Avoid Choosing WordPress

-WordPress Security – Tips
+WordPress Security – Practical Tips

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute Force Attacks
+To learn about ways to protect your WordPress site from brute force attacks see this article: Preventing WordPress Brute Force Attacks

 - National Vulnerability Database